 Concentration measurement in acids

-The most common acids used in chemistry include: Hydrochloric acid (HCl), sulfuric acid (H₂SO₄), nitric acid (HNO₃), acetic acid (CH₃COOH) etc.
+Among the most common acids used in chemistry are: Hydrochloric acid (HCl), sulfuric acid (H₂SO₄), nitric acid (HNO₃), acetic acid (CH₃COOH) etc.

 Concentration measurements with LiquiSonic® Measuring devices

 The LiquiSonic® Measuring systems enable inline concentration measurements of acids.
-The measurement technology is capable of analyzing the components of mixtures and can provide information about concentration or density in real-time.
+The measurement technology can analyze the components of mixtures and provide information about concentration or density in real-time.
 The sensors are based on the principle of ultrasonic speed measurement.
-Therefore, they are almost maintenance-free and can reliably provide measurement values even under demanding conditions.
+They are therefore almost maintenance-free and can reliably provide measurement values even under challenging conditions.

 Measurement methods of LiquiSonic® for determining the concentration of acids